HenryPorterGithub/Scraper/README.md

 # Scraper
 A ReactJS SPA + ASP.NET Core Web API Pair for Scraping Google Results

-# Testing
-I tested this project locally and on a second device after cloning from GitHub, and it worked for me in both scenarios.
-It does not include unit tests but they can be added if desired.

 # Usage
 Clone this project to visual studio using the "Code" dropdown in GitHub.
 Run the API program and you will see the OpenAPI interface.
 Verify that the API call itself works.